I was just looking for something and it's not there.

 It found that employees are happier when they work with people of the same sex.

-The slightly puzzling flip side is single sex workplaces aren't nearly as productive as those where men and women earn their living side by side.
+The slightly puzzling flip side is single-sex workplaces aren't nearly as productive as those where men and women earn their living side by side.

-We all think that we want to be in this pluralistic society in a diverse setting, said Sarah Ellison, senior economics lecturer at MIT who co-authored the study.
+We all think that we want to be in this pluralistic society in a diverse setting, said Sarah Ellison, senior economics lecturer at MIT, who co-authored the study.

 Can I be, let me just tell you, I don't believe this.

-I I've never saw the value in diversity as a means to anything.
+I've never saw the value in diversity as a means to anything.

-You know, I I don't need to say or do things to tell myself for other people to be told that I'm fair or that I'm not judgmental.
+You know, I don't need to say or do things to tell myself for other people to be told that I'm fair or that I'm not judgmental.

 And it denies the humanity of everybody you tend to put in a group.

-I would think you're gonna assemble a workforce of employees, you would go find the best people you could to get the job done.
+You would go find the best people you could to get the job done and understand that not everybody's going to get along.

 And the idea to make everybody get along, this study proves it doesn't prove out.

-Everybody, every woman wants to be in an office with only women.
+Yeah, you satisfy that as okay, everybody, every woman wants to be in an office with only women.

-But their productivity goes down.
+Fine, but their productivity goes down.

 Is that a big mystery?